What Are the Risks of Alcohol Poisoning?

 The effects of even mild alcohol intoxication can also contribute to continued overdrinking.
 Impaired judgment and reduced inhibitions may lead someone to drink more than they intended.5

 Keep in mind that it takes time for the body to process alcohol into the bloodstream, which means that BAC levels continue to rise even after a person stops drinking.
 This means that alcohol poisoning is still a risk if someone isn’t displaying symptoms immediately after their last drink or if they’ve passed out.
 This is why it’s dangerous to leave someone who has had a lot to drink and has passed out unconscious to just “sleep it off.”
 1

 How to Help a Person Experiencing Alcohol Poisoning

-If you believe an individual is suffering from alcohol poisoning, take the following steps:
+If you believe an individual is experiencing alcohol poisoning and would benefit from medical attention, take the following precautions:1

 Treatment for Alcohol Poisoning